 Since Kea 1.6, by default, each statistic holds 20 data points.
 Setting such limit prevent unlimited memory consumption growth.
 There are two ways to define the limts: time based (e.g. keep samples from the last 5 minutes) and size based.
-It's possible to change the size based limit by using one of two commands: statistic-sample-count-set, to set size limit for single statistic and statistic-sample-count-set-all for setting size based limits for all statistics.
-To set time based limit for single statistic use statistic-sample-age-set, and statistic-sample-age-set-all to set time based limits for all statistics.
+It's possible to change the size based limit by using one of two commands: statistic-sample-count-set, to set size limit for single statistic and statistic-sample-count-set-all for setting size based limit for single statistic-sample-count-set, and statistic-sample-age-set, and statistic-sample-age-set-all to set time based limits for all statistics.
 For given statistic only one type of limit can be active.
 It means that storage is limited only by time based limit or size based, never by both of them.

-SEVENTEEN
+CHAPTER SEVENTEEN